-It is important to understand the detail of the courses you can apply for.
+The next step is to understand the detail of the courses you can apply for.
 This booklet is part of understanding the differences between courses and will help you make sensible and considered decisions.
 Please show this booklet to your parents and discuss your thoughts and possible choices with them.
 Talk to as many people as possible about your ideas for the future and how you think you will get there.
 Your teachers and form tutor are available to talk ideas through.
 In addition, check through your progress report to see how you're doing in potential option subjects and gauge where your strengths might be.

-At the back of this booklet you will find a link to the online options form for making your choices.
-We will also email this link direct to your parents following Year 9 Parents' Evening.
-Please fill this in very careful, as once you have submitted the form it is not possible to make changes.
-You will be asked for 3 options choices and to select a 'reserve' choice.
-Your options form needs to be completed and submitted no later than Monday 26th February.
+At the back of this booklet you will find a link to the online options form.
+This indicates to us which of the option subjects you would like to take.
+You will be asked for 6 applications, in order of preference.
+Your four option courses will be determined from these.
+Your options form needs to be completed and submitted no later than Friday 16th December.
 Early returns of the form will not make a difference to your eventual option subjects, however, late returns may mean you are not able to access the courses you would prefer.